 Today, Doug's Varin is the strain of choice for many concentrates and extract manufacturers producing products such as tinctures and vape pens with very high levels of THCV.

 Unlike other high-THCV strains, which tend to be pure sativas, Pink Boost Goddess is an indica-dominant hybrid with a vanilla flavor and an intense floral aroma.

 A cross between Pineapple, Skunk #1 (another high-THCV strain), and Cheese, Pineapple Purps has been dubbed a “super sativa” on account of its energetic, euphoric, and low-anxiety effects.
 Those strong sativa genetics also mean Pineapple Purps has a very high THCV profile, with some lab results measuring the cannabinoid at 4% of the flower's dry weight.

-Earthy and sweetly citrusy, this high-THCV strain is one you should definitely know about in case you're lucky enough to come across it.
+Earthy and sweetly citrusy, this high-THCV strain is one you should know about if you're lucky enough to come across it.